s4ndev/HTB-pwnbox-scripts/README.md

    - If you need guidance, refer to the `example_client.sh` script in the repository.
 It provides a basic example that works on macOS/Linux and can be translated to Windows, though some dependencies need to be installed first (details are in the first line of the script).

+Note: You will need to create an "App Token" within HTB in order to perform this.
+(Link: https://app.hackthebox.com/profile/settings)

 ## Objectives and Improvements

 ### Current Objective